mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/pre_processing.md

 Not all machine learning methods can deal with nominal or binary features out-of-the-box.
 In such cases, it is necessary to pre-process the available data in order to convert these features into numerical ones.
 The most commonly used technique for this purpose is referred to as [one-hot-encoding](https://en.wikipedia.org/wiki/One-hot).
 It replaces each feature that comes with a predefined set of discrete values, with several numerical features corresponding to each of the potential values.
 The values for these newly added features are set to `1`, if an original data point was associated with the corresponding nominal value, or `0` otherwise.
 Because the resulting dataset typically entails more features than the original one, the use of one-hot-encoding often increases the computational costs and time needed for training a machine learning model.

 Even though nominal and binary features are natively supported in an efficient way by all algorithms provided by this project, it might still be useful to use one-hot-encoding if one seeks for a fair comparison with machine learning approaches that cannot deal with such features.
-In such cases, you can provide the argument `--one-hot-encoding true` to the command line API:
+In such cases, you can provide the argument `--one-hot-encoding true`:

 ````{tab} BOOMER
    ```text